Mammoth Cave National Park: Biology and ecosystem

-The following species of bats inhabit the caverns: Indiana bat (Myotis sodalis), gray bat (Myotis grisescens), little brown bat (Myotis lucifugus), big brown bat (Eptesicus fuscus), and the eastern pipistrelle bat (Pipistrellus subflavus).
+The following species of bats inhabit the caverns: Indiana bat (Myotis sodalis), gray bat (Myotis grisescens), little brown bat (Myotis lucifugus), big brown bat (Eptesicus fuscus), and the tricolored bat (Perimyotis subflavus).

 All together, these and more rare bat species such as the eastern small-footed bat had estimated populations of 9–12 million just in the Historic Section.
 While these species still exist in Mammoth Cave, their numbers are now no more than a few thousand at best.
 Ecological restoration of this portion of Mammoth Cave, and facilitating the return of bats, is an ongoing effort.
 Not all bat species here inhabit the cave; the red bat (Lasiurus borealis) is a forest-dweller, as found underground only rarely.

-Other animals which inhabit the caves include:

-two genera of crickets (Hadenoecus subterraneus) and (Ceuthophilus stygius) (Ceuthophilus latens), a cave salamander (Eurycea lucifuga), two genera of eyeless cave fish (Typhlichthys subterraneus) and (Amblyopsis spelaea), a cave crayfish (Orconectes pellucidus), and a cave shrimp (Palaemonias ganteri).
+Other animals that inhabit the caves include: three species of cave crickets (Hadenoecus subterraneus, Ceuthophilus stygius, and Ceuthophilus latens), a cave beetle (Pseudanophthalmus inexpectatus), various species of fishing spiders (Dolomedes spp.), a cave salamander (Eurycea lucifuga), two species of eyeless cavefish (Typhlichthys subterraneus and Amblyopsis spelaea), a cave crayfish (Orconectes pellucidus), and the Kentucky cave shrimp (Palaemonias ganteri).
 In addition, some surface animals may take refuge in the entrances of the caves but do not generally venture into the deep portions of the cavern system.

 The section of the Green River that flows through the park is legally designated as "Kentucky Wild River" by the Kentucky General Assembly, through the Office of Kentucky Nature Preserves' Wild Rivers Program.

 According to the A. W. Kuchler U.S. Potential natural vegetation Types, Mammoth Cave National Park has an Oak/Hickory (100) potential vegetation type with an Eastern Hardwood Temperate broadleaf and mixed forest (25) potential vegetation form.

 Common fossils of the cave include crinoids, blastoids, and gastropods.
 The Mississippian limestone has yielded fossils of more than a dozen species of shark.
 In 2020, scientists reported the discovery of part of a Saivodus striatus, a species comparable in size to a modern great white shark.
+The fossil shark species Glikmanius careforum and Troglocladodus trimblei are known exclusively from within the cave.